 In addition to rates, attention must also be given to local governmental regulations, tax structure and tax incentives.
-You could also benefit from special local government programs intended to promote your industry segment so why not consider this as well.
+You could also benefit from special local government programs intended to promote your industry segment, so it pays to consider this as well.

 Workforce Availability, Labor Skills & Costs

-When evaluating workforce availability consider supply and demand: Low workforce availability and high demand will drive salaries up (operating cost will be higher).
+When evaluating workforce availability, consider supply and demand: Low workforce availability and high demand will drive salaries up (meaning operating cost will be higher).
 The opposite is also true.
 High levels of workforce availability and low demand will drive salaries down.

 Besides workforce availability and costs, skills are also critical.
-A workforce skill gap will result in low levels of customer service, a reduction in competitiveness and productivity.
+A workforce skill gap will result in a low quality of customer service and a reduction in both competitiveness and productivity.

 The following chart demonstrates the impact of a qualified/trained workforce in the logistics industry.

-So when choosing a warehouse location, research the demographics and focus on educational attainment, population characteristics & income Levels.
-A quick Google search on “city or state” demographics will provide the needed information.
-For the most part, city and state government websites also provide this information.
+So, when choosing a warehouse location, research the demographics and focus on educational attainment, population characteristics & income levels.
+A quick Google search for “[city or state] demographics” should pull up the needed information.
+City and state government websites are also likely to provide this information.

 Roads, Highways & Traffic Flow

-Accessibility to roads, highways and traffic must also be considered, especially if trucking is the main mode of transportation.
+Accessibility to roads and highways as well a local traffic density must also be considered, especially if trucking is the main mode of transportation.

 Transportation costs are affected by some or all of these variables and can impact the competitiveness of the company or the attractiveness of the warehousing facility to customers.
 Consider the following points:

-Factors such as congested highways, roads and poor signaling will increase fuel consumption, accident rates, and time wasted.
+Factors such as congested highways and surface roads as well as poor signaling systems will increase fuel consumption, accident rates, and time wasted.